dankogai/js-base64/README.md

 The hardest part of maintaing this module was not Base64 features, but cross-platform support (eg. nodejs vs web browsers).
 By making ES2015 mandatory virtually all codes are common (except `atob()` and `btoa()`).

 If you need to support legacy browsers like IE, use version 2 or transpile.

-Ironically ES6 `export` is not used to keep the API compatible.

 ## Usage

 ### Install